 There are other ‘wild’ plans as well, most of them intended for the housing market in Amsterdam.

-In the beginning of 2019, Amsterdam asked the government for an emergency button for the middle-class rental houses.
-One of this suggested measures is that the rent may not exceed 3 per cent of the what the municipality thinks your house is worth (WOZ value).
+At the beginning of 2019, Amsterdam asked the government for an emergency button for the middle-class rental houses.
+One of these suggested measures is that the rent may not exceed 3% of what the municipality thinks your house is worth (WOZ value).
 A house with a WOZ value of €300,000, therefore, yields a rent of €750 per month.
 The minister is reluctant to act on this as it could scare off investors and therefore new developments.

 Another plan that’s there to scare off big investors is one that makes people actually live in the house they bought is a three-year self-occupancy obligation in the works.
 Additionally, in March 2019 they came up with a plan to forbid buy to let constructions for newly built homes in Amsterdam.
 But this is still a plan.

 In short: loads of plans but it remains to be seen what is actually being introduced and what not.

 So as you can see, current government policies should play a role when you’re deciding where you want to buy your house in the Netherlands, how much you’re willing to pay for it, and what exactly you’re buying it for.
 Buying a house is a pretty big step to take, and can be a long and precarious one.

 If you’re serious about obtaining a mortgage in the Netherlands then the good people at Expat Mortgage Platform are happy to help you with a personal conversation to explore your possibilities for a mortgage in the Netherlands.